reef-technologies/handbook/agreements.md

 If the offensive comment is seen as severe and above the grade of this agreement, it will be raised to the HR circle to decide on further steps.
 Fortunately, so far, there have been no such situations.

-## Audio/video processing in Zoom calls
+## Audio/Video processing in Zoom calls

-It is not allowed to use audio or video processing in company Zoom calls.
+Using audio or video processing in company Zoom calls is generally not allowed, with the following exceptions:

-The only exception to this rule is the active noise cancellation function, which staff members may use freely.
+1. Active noise cancellation.

-The reason we decided to make this policy was that it was distracting for some people.
+2. Blurred backgrounds.

-We also noticed that poor video processing without green screen and with loose hair causes flickering and it often hides half of someones face behind the virtual background.
+This policy aims to minimize distractions during calls.
-This also happens with blur.
+We've observed that certain video effects, especially those used without a green screen or with loose hair, can cause flickering and partially obscure participants' faces.

 ## Hardware co-funding